Obama, Cameron put up show of unity on world crises

-WASHINGTON U.S. President Barack Obama and Prime Minister David Cameron presented a unified front on Wednesday, seeking to ratchet up pressure on Iran and Syria and stay the course in Afghanistan even as they papered over differences on economic strategies.
+WASHINGTON U.S. President Barack Obama and British Prime Minister David Cameron presented a unified front on Wednesday to ratchet up pressure on Iran and Syria and stay the course in Afghanistan even as they papered over differences on economic strategies.

 Amid the pomp and ceremony of a state visit, Obama and Cameron called each other by their first names and stressed solidarity in the face of global security challenges that have tested the much-vaunted alliance between their two countries.